 Finally, you must submit your refundable security deposit before receiving your card within two to three weeks.
 Once received, this card works much like any other credit card.
 This card has a standard interest rate of 24.99% (Variable) that applies to purchases, cash advances, and balance transfers.
 It also includes most of the same features and benefits of Capital One’s other cards including extended warranty, auto rental, and travel accident insurance, as well as travel assistance, roadside assistance, and price protection.
 You receive complimentary access to Capital One’s Credit Tracker app.
 There is no annual fee for this card, and no foreign transaction fees.

 Benefits include worldwide automobile rental car insurance and travel accident insurance.
 You also get trip cancellation and trip interruption coverage when you use your card to purchase travel reservations.
 When shopping, your purchases will be covered by an extended warranty policy and a damage and theft protection plan.
 You also receive access to Citi’s Price Rewind service which can automatically refund the difference when a lower price is found on an eligible item within 60 days of purchase.

-The standard APR for purchases and balance transfers is 22.49% while the cash advance APR is 25.74%.
+The standard APR for purchases is 23.74%* (Variable) .
 There is no annual fee for this card, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.

 If you have bad credit or a limited credit history, you can still have a credit card account from a major bank.
 By considering a secured card, you can get the credit you need from a name that you trust.